The Lands: Geography

 Westara

 Westara is deemed to be all the lands between the Great Ocean and the Border Mountains.
 Its northern and southern limits are more vague.
-This is a temperate region and considered the most populated one overall.
+This is a temperate land and considered the most populated one overall.
 Despite this it still has its own wilderness including the plateau of the Brethic Hills.
 Westara includes in its area Haven, the Rushing River cities, the Sea Cities, Hinhome, Rolania and the Grazian Confederacy.
 Other important locales are as follows...

 Hills of Fog